-Cinder Hills Loop Trail is a 14.6 mile moderately trafficked loop trail located near Flagstaff, AZ that offers scenic views and is rated as moderate.
+Cinder Hills Loop Trail is a 14.6 mile moderately trafficked loop trail located near Flagstaff, Arizona that offers scenic views and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 off road driving